JBrinco/Quantification-Buddy/README.md

 ## License

 This project is licensed under GPL v3.
-You are free to use, modify, distribute, _etc._ just as long as you don't incorporate it into proprietary code, basically (why you would want to is beyond me).
+You are free to use, modify, distribute, _etc._ just as long as you don't incorporate it into proprietary code, basically .
 Check the license for details.